KarimBastami/Book-Promotion-Site/README.md

 # Mamma-Mia-Website

-My take on a book promotion type of website
+My take on a single page book promotion type of website

 Tools used: